gauraviiitg/gauraviiitg/README.md

 - Experiment tracking, model versioning, and performance optimization

 **Personal Projects:**
-- AI-powered chat chat systems and intelligent assistants
+- AI-powered chat systems and intelligent assistants
 - Implementing an intelligent query classification system with SVM.
 - Research and experimentation with new architectures and training strategies